Earning AAFP Prescribed Credits and CME Credits

 NEJM Knowledge+ Family Medicine Board Review helps you earn AAFP Prescribed credits and Division I CME credits in accordance with the Lifelong Learning segment of Part 2 of the ABFM maintenance of certification program.

-- Earn up to 338 AMA PRA Category 1 CME Credits™ — this helps you fulfill the bulk of your ABFM Division 1 CME requirements with one convenient, adaptive online program — our dashboard even tracks your progress for fast and easy reporting.
+- Earn AMA PRA Category 1 CME Credits™ — this helps you fulfill the bulk of your ABFM Division 1 CME requirements with one convenient, adaptive online program — our dashboard even tracks your progress for fast and easy reporting.

-- Earn up to 338 AAFP Prescribed credits — as you progress through the family medicine question bank, you earn one credit for every six correct answers.
+- Earn AAFP Prescribed credits — as you progress through the family medicine question bank, you earn one credit for every six correct answers.

 You will receive one (1) credit for every six (6) questions you answer correctly.
 You earn 1/6 of a credit the first time you answer a question correctly regardless of the format.
 With adaptive learning, you may see questions more than once and in more than one format so you may answer more questions correctly than are reported on your Dashboard.

 Your accumulated AAFP Prescribed and CME credits are continuously tracked and displayed so that you can follow your progress and achieve set goals in our adaptive online learning platform.

 The ability to “earn while you learn” makes NEJM Knowledge+ Family Medicine Board Review a valuable solution for all family medicine practitioners.

 The American Medical Association has an agreement of mutual recognition of Continuing Medical Education (CME) credits with the European Union of Medical Specialists (UEMS), the accreditation body for European countries.
 Physicians interested in converting AMA PRA Category 1 Credit™ to UEMS-European Accreditation Council for Continuing Medical Education CME credits (ECMECs) should contact the UEMS at firstname.lastname@example.org.